anonymokata/3E077469-D63C-4F70-98F2-C0C6C5742AD5/README.md

 	python 2.7 or 3.4.3
 	NOTE fix autgen.sh and configure.ac appropriately depending on version of python

+to compile the lcm packet you also need to execute the following command lcm-gen -p src/rn_packet.lcm  this was added into mymake.sh

 for ubuntu libcheck
 adt-get install check